NogueiraElectronic/celta-tracking/README.md

 **Developed with passion for the beautiful game**

-*Last Updated: January 2025 • Version 2.0.1-CERTIFIED • Production Ready*
+*Last Updated: January 2025 • Version 2.0.1-CERTIFIED •

 </div>